mpuccini/opendigitalheritage-dm/README.md

 ```

 ### Make some configurations
 You first need to configure mongoDB connection, where to store data (File System or AWS S3) and set related setups.
-So, you need to copy the `env-sample` file into an `.env` file with your configuration for each variable.
+So, you need to copy the `app/env-sample` file into an `app/.env` file with your configuration for each variable.
 These will be used as environment variables.
 ```
 MONGO_DATABASE=<yourdb>
 MONGO_URI=mongodb+srv://<user>:<passwd>@<mongohost>/<yourdb>?retryWrites=true&w=majority